bsccf/Uni-notes/SESA1015/unordered/Flight mechanics/calculating aircraft fuel at a given time.md

 ![[the rate at which aircraft weight decreases#^5a7c77]]

 #### Weight
-In reality the weight of the aircraft isn't just fuel, it also contains "aircraft bits" (that's the technical term) and sometimes valuble cargo such as the cocane bricks hidden inside the chairs.
+In reality the weight of the aircraft isn't just fuel, it also contains "aircraft bits" (that's the technical term) and sometimes valuable cargo such as the cocaine bricks hidden inside the chairs.
 So for this we need to describe what makes up the aircrafts weight:

 ![[weight of an aircraft]]

 ### Maths
 Now we have starting conditions defined and rate of change, you can guess what comes next.
-Intergration! (fun)
+Integration! (fun)

 $$\begin{align*}
     \frac{dW}{dt} &= -sW \frac{C_D}{C_L}\\